KFDM: History

 Freedom Communications announced on November 2, 2011, that it would bow out of television and sell its stations, including KFDM, to Sinclair Broadcast Group.
 The deal made KFDM the fourth Sinclair-owned television property in the state of Texas and the first in Eastern Texas.
 Sinclair already owned KABB and KMYS in San Antonio and completed its purchase of Austin's KEYE-TV on January 3, 2012.
 Sinclair began operating KFDM under a time brokerage agreement from December 1, 2011, until the group deal was consummated on April 2, 2012.

 On August 22, 2012, Nexstar Broadcasting Group filed with the FCC to sell its Fox affiliate KBTV-TV to Deerfield Media, a company also involved in Sinclair's acquisition of stations from Newport Television.
 Following the acquisition, KFDM took over operation of the station under a shared services agreement.
 The sale was completed on December 3.

 The station began broadcasting Grit service on its .3 subchannel on December 29, 2014.

 The facility housing KFDM and KBTV was expanded in 2016 to accommodate both stations and modernize its facility.
-However, the stations will likely have to move in the near future, as the I-10/US 69 interchange will be expanded onto the footprint where those studios, along with the next-door facilities of iHeartMedia's East Texas cluster, currently sit, and Sinclair is currently in negotiations with TxDOT to sell its land.
+However, the stations will likely have to move in the future, as the I-10/US 69 interchange will be expanded onto the footprint where those studios, along with the next-door facilities of iHeartMedia's East Texas cluster, currently sit, and Sinclair is currently in negotiations with TxDOT to sell its land.
 KFDM temporarily moved in July 2023 to their transmitter site in Vidor.
 In April 2024, the station relocated to a smaller facility on Walden Road in southwest Beaumont, with actual production of the newscasts to be outsourced to Sinclair's San Antonio duopoly of WOAI-TV/KABB.
 However, upon opening of the new studios, the outsourcing plan appeared to have been scrapped with production happening at the Walden Road facilities.

 Fox 4

-On December 23, 2020, KFDM announced that KBTV-TV's Fox affiliation would move to KFDM-DT3 on February 1, 2021.
+On December 23, 2020, KFDM announced that KBTV-TV's Fox affiliation would move to KFDM's third subchannel on February 1, 2021.